Oracle SaaS Usage: Optimizing Your Cloud Environment

 - Oracle Cloud Contract Assistance for Optimal Results

-Oracle SaaS usage and non-compliance issues have become significant concerns for organizations in recent years.
-Starting in 2021, Oracle has implemented monitoring processes to evaluate customer SaaS usage reports prior to their cloud renewal periods.
+In recent years, Oracle SaaS usage and non-compliance issues have become significant concerns for organizations.
+Starting in 2021, Oracle has implemented monitoring processes to evaluate customer SaaS usage reports before their cloud renewal periods.

-At Redress Compliance, we have worked with numerous organizations and found that every one of them has been non-compliant with Oracle SaaS, lacking the necessary licenses for their Oracle SaaS environments.
+At Redress Compliance, we have worked with numerous organizations and found that everyone has been non-compliant with Oracle SaaS, lacking the necessary licenses for their Oracle SaaS environments.

 Understanding the Consequences: